roemeren/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/activitypattern2-1.png)

 The plot shows that there are differences in activity patterns during the week and in the weekends.
-While the week pattern shows a large spike in the morning (around 8:30) this is less the case for the weekend which has more frequent but less strong activity peaks.
+While the weekday pattern shows a large spike in the morning (around 8:30) this is less the case for the weekend which has more frequent but less strong activity peaks.